Introduction: LED Cube Code Generator 4x4x4 Arduino

 Wires for easy plug and unplug.

-I used the Arduino Uno board for my build, it has 20 digital I/O pins in total because the analog ones can also be used as digital pins.
+I used the Arduino Uno board for my build, it has 20 digital I/O pins in total.
 This is exactly enough to wire up the cube directly from the Arduino, which was the reason I did it.
 Because this is only my prototype before making the 8x8x8 cube, I wanted to make it as simple as possible.

 The LEDs are wired like the picture above which gives us 16 Anodes and 4 Cathodes.
 Each of the anode and cathode is also marked with a number in the picture.
 The 16 Anodes will be connected to the digital pins: